 Véronique Jaeger (since 2003)

 In 2003, Véronique Jaeger joins the gallery after graduating from Columbia University and after a 10-year experience in the art field in New York in the USA, in London in the 90s and at FIAC until the year 2000.
 Her brother Frédéric Jaeger joined her at the same time and together they co-directed the gallery.
 After his departure in June 2010, Véronique Jaeger becomes the gallery’s main shareholder and its Executive Director and continues to organize monographic shows, started in 2003, for the artists whose work is undeniably related to the history of the gallery or for those in need of rediscovery.
-In addition to running the historical left bank gallery, Véronique Jaeger opens in 2008 with her partner, a second space of 7500 square feet in the Marais, re-designed by the architect Dominique Perrault.
+In addition to running the historical left bank gallery, Véronique Jaeger opens, in 2008, a second space of 7500 square feet in the Marais, re-designed by the architect Dominique Perrault.
 The new space gives the opportunity to present new living artists, some of them already exhibited by the gallery since 2005, while continuing to promote the main artists of the gallery.

 The gallery Jeanne Bucher Jaeger is today one the few Modern and Contemporary gallery in Europe in activity since 1925 which still pursues the promotion of living artists.